 Application

-Their authorization follows OAuth 2.0 client credentials flow: application authenticates with authorization server using its own credentials.
-This is thus “2-legged OAuth” as there are only two parties involved: application and server.
-Due to their much bigger powers all application permissions require admin consent.
+Their authorization follows the OAuth 2.0 client credentials flow, where the application authenticates with the authorization server using its own credentials.
+This is referred to as “2-legged OAuth”, as there are only two parties involved: application and server.
+Due to their much broader powers, all application permissions require admin consent.

-Note what OAuth calls “client” is what Azure calls “application”.
+Note that what OAuth calls “client” is what Azure calls “application”.

 Available application permissions for emailing: